 - Help to access financial support, Disabled Students Allowance (HE only)

-These lists are not exhaustive!
-A full range of reasonable adjustments to both the physical environment and learning materials can be explored to effectively support students.
-An assessment of needs will be conducted with each student to determine what additional support will be required for their learning.
+A full range of reasonable adjustments to both the physical environment and learning materials can be explored to support students.
+An assessment of needs will be carried out with each student to decide what additional support will be required for their learning.
 At West Highland College we feel that you should always be at the centre of this process and no additional support will be put in place without your agreement.

 Please don’t hesitate to get in touch if you would like to discuss additional support further: